JordanMartinez/purescript-jordans-reference/Readme.md

 ### An 'x' in a File/Folder Name

 If a file or folder name has `x` in the numerical part of its name (e.g. `0x-File-or-Folder-Name`, `9x-File-or-Folder-Name`), it means I am still deciding where it should appear in the numerical order (and it is likely still a work in progress).

-### Referring to Files/Folders in this repo

-Lastly, when referring to folders/files, we'll omit the numerical ordering (since the final order is still being determined).
-So, rather than `00-Getting-Started`, you'll see `Getting Started` folder.
-Rather than `00-Getting-Started/01-Install-Guide.md`, you'll see `Getting-Started/Install-Guide.md`

-## Versioning Policy

-See this section to help you understand what a new release means

-### Principles

-- **Provide "stable" versions...**:
-    - Readers of a given version should be able to read and bookmark files without worrying about those files/links breaking due to changes in its name (via renaming/reordering files, headers in files, etc.)
-    - Older versions should be available via `git tag`.
-- **...without restricting developer creativity**:
-    - I should be able to continue writing new content and re-ordering things without concern
-- **Load the latest release:**
-    - This repo should show the latest release version of this project, not the one on which I'm working.
-In other words, the default branch should coincide with the last release.
-- **Lessen maintenance as much as possible:**
-    - There should only be two branches, `latestRelease` and `development` since a branch name like `master` is overloaded with connotations.
-Those who want to read older versions can checkout a tag.
-    - I currently will not hyperlink to other files within this project until either a `1.0.0` release is made or I find a way to automate that.
-- **Indicate PS version:**
-    - As Purescript continues to evolve, the release should use a prefix indicating which major PS version for which this library is up-to-date.

-### Release Syntax and Explanation

-`ps-[purescript's major release]-v[Major].[Minor].[Patch]` where
-- purescript's major release means
-    - Normally, this would be `1.x.x`, but we don't yet have a `1.0` release yet.
-Thus, it is currently `0.12.x`
-    - `x` is a placeholder for the latest minor/patch release.
-- major change means
-    - a file/folder name has changed, so that bookmarks or links to that file/folder are now broken
-    - files/folders have been modified, so that one is recommended to re-read the modified parts
-    - Spago was updated to a breaking change release
-- minor change means
-    - a file's contents have been modified/updated to such a degree that one is recommended to re-read the modified parts- Read through these links about learning:
-    - a file's header name has changed, so that bookmarks or links to that header/section are now broken
-    - Spago was updated to a minor release
-- patch means
-    - additional files/folders have been added without breaking links
-    - a file's contents have been modified/updated to a minor degree that one could re-read the modified parts but is not likely to benefit much from it.
-    - a file's contents have been slightly updated (typos, markdown rendering issues, etc.)